 How Food and Beverage Help Shape Your Event

-- Create a more relaxed environment for conversation - food and drink are great icebreakers
+- Creating a more relaxed environment for conversation - Food and drink can act as excellent icebreakers.

-- Provide networking opportunities - Meals are a great place to reconnect or talk more in depth with people you met at the event.
+- Providing networking opportunities - Meals are a great place to reconnect with old friends or talk more in depth with people you’ve just met.

-- Spark creativity - Elaborate and creative displays can spark creativity, but food and drink also keep the body and brain working to provide fuel for those sparks.
+- Sparking creativity - Elaborate and creative displays can spark creativity, but food also keeps the body and brain working to provide fuel for those sparks.

-- Offer branding and sponsorship opportunities - Not only can you have food items or glassware branded for swag, but some companies may be willing to provide food and beverage to gain access to your guests.
+- Offering branding and sponsorship opportunities - Not only can you have food items or glassware branded, but some companies may also be willing to provide food and beverage to gain access to your guests.

-- Offer theme continuity - If you’re working on creating a theme, food and beverages can often extend or enhance it.
+- Producing theme continuity - If you’re working on creating a theme, food and beverages can often extend or enhance it.

-- Keep guests energized at the venue - Let’s be honest.
-When people get hungry or thirsty and there’s nothing to satisfy them, they’ll start leaving.
+- Keeping guests energized at the venue - Let’s be honest.
+When people get hungry and there’s nothing to satisfy them, they’ll start leaving.
 If you offer good food and drinks, your guests will stay and more enthusiastically participate in your event.

 Essentially, food is there to elevate many other event elements.
-A satiated crowd will be more engaged, more receptive, and more likely to participate in other activities.
-Plus, they’ll be more likely to sing the praises of your event online and beyond!
+A satiated crowd will be more engaged, more receptive, and more likely to take part in other activities.
+Plus, they are far more likely to sing the praises of your event online and beyond!

 Planning Your Food and Beverage Budget